Blackberry Rubus idaeus subsp. idaeus

 -

-Red raspberry is an erect to spreading perennial shrub in the rose (Rosaceae) family primarily grown for its very tasty fruits.
-This variety is native to temperate Europe and has naturalized in parts of the northern USA and Canada.
+Red raspberry is an erect to spreading, perennial shrub in the rose family (Rosaceae), primarily grown for its tasty, edible fruits.
+This subspecies is native to temperate Europe and northern Asia.
+The species and subspecies epithet were unexplained by the author but likely refer to the nymph Idaea of Greek mythology.

-Red raspberry prefers organically rich, slightly acidic, moist but well-drained soils in full sun to part shade.
-It is intolerant of wet soils which can cause root rot.
+Red raspberry grows 3 to 9 feet tall and wide.
+It prefers organically rich, slightly acidic, moist but well-drained soils in full sun to partial shade.
+It is intolerant of wet soils, which can cause root rot.
+Propagate by division or stem cutting.
+Information on raspberry cultivation for home gardeners is available in the NC State Extension publication Raspberries in the Home Garden.

-Insects, Diseases, and Other Plant Problems: Spotted wing drosophilla can be a problem.
+Insects, Diseases and Other Plant Problems: Spotted wing drosophila can be a problem.
 Cane borers and crown borers are potentially serious insect pests.
-Anthracnose, botrytis, root rot, and other fungal diseases can cause serious problems and may require treatment.
+Anthracnose, botrytis, root rot and other fungal diseases can cause serious problems and may require treatment.
+It is also weedy.

 - Profile Video: